 Leave the stroller at home if possible.
 It's hard enough to navigate a packed street without worrying about rolling into tourists.

-This article, first published in December 2011, has since been updated.
+This article, first published in December 2011, has been updated for 2021.